Azure-Samples/Speech-Service-Actions-Template/documentation/1-setup.md

    ![Speech Studio Speech Resource](../images/SpeechStudioSpeechResources.png)

 1. Select the Speech Resource that was created in Setup, and then click the eye icon to reveal the Speech subscription key.
-Record this value for use later on.
+   >Note: Take note of this key for use later on.

    ![Speech Studio Speech Subscription Key](../images/SpeechStudioSubscriptionKey.png)

-1. Click **Go to Studio** and select [_Custom Speech_](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/how-to-custom-speech#how-to-create-a-project) under this Speech Resource:
+1. Click **Go to Studio** and select **Custom Speech**.

-   1. Click to create a new _Speech Project_ and enter a suitable name for the project.
-Use _English (United States)_ as the language.
+1. Click **New project** to create a new [Speech Project](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/how-to-custom-speech#how-to-create-a-project).
+Fill out the dialog:
+   1. **Name**: Enter a name for the project.

-   1. Save the name of the speech project for use later on.
+      >Note: Take note of the name of your project for use later on.
+   1. **Description**: Enter a description.
+   1. **Language**: Select _English (United States)_.

 ## Create the Azure Service Principal